Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 Visiting Captain Horr’s Plantation is the best way to explore the deep and rich history of Marco Island.
 Horr remains the most important modern contributor to the development of the island!

-Available to tour is the former vacation home and the surrounding grounds.
+Both the former vacation home and the surrounding grounds are available to tour.
 Captain John Horr built the home in 1877 upon the ancient shell mounds.

 You will have to go through a gated community to access the historic site, but don’t worry.
 Just ask for a pass and you will be let in to see the ruins!
 You’ll also notice the pineapple has become a welcoming symbol of their local community.